By: Brett Shainfeld

 Need Lemon Law Help?

 If you’re shopping for a used car, be sure to follow the guidance above to look for a certified pre-owned vehicle that meets all the necessary requirements.
 Doing so will lower your chances of buying a lemon — but it still won’t eliminate the possibility entirely.
 Be sure to check out our lemon law tips.

 Reach out for a free personalized lemon law consultation, where we’ll take a look at your specific case and give you our expert advice.
-We have over a decade of experience winning lemon law cases in the state of California, and we’ll be here to guide you through every step of the way.
+We have over a decade of experience winning lemon law cases, and we’ll be here to guide you through every step of the way.